ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - Summary
 ![alt text](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/examples/summary.py_GoogleSpreadsheet.png)

-Run monitor.py e.g. once per hour or infinite (I use it on a Raspberry Pi and on Windows 10 with pure Python, but it will also run on Mac or a linux Operating System) and you can always check afterwards:
+Run monitor.py e.g. once per hour or infinite (I use it on a Raspberry Pi and on Windows 11 with pure Python, but it will also run on MacOS or a Linux operating system) and you can always check afterwards:
 - captured locations
 - odometer at specific day/hour
 - how much driven at a specific day
 - how much battery% used at a specific day (for BEV or HEV users)
 - where you have been at a specific day/hour
 - when you have charged and how much
-- see your 12 volt battery percentage fluctuation
+- see your 12-volt battery percentage fluctuation
 - EV range
 - daily statistics from the car (Europe only)
 - trip info information from the car (Europe only)

 You can analyze the information over time with other scripts or e.g. with Excel:
 - summaries (see summary.py script)
-- daily statistics (see dailstats.py script)
+- daily statistics (see dailystats.py script)
 - odometer trend over the lifetime
 - SOC trend and charging trend
-- 12V battery fluctuations
+- 12-volt battery fluctuations

 The following tools are available as pure Python3 scripts:
 - monitor.py: Simple Python3 script to monitor values using [hyundai_kia_connect_api](https://github.com/Hyundai-Kia-Connect/hyundai_kia_connect_api)